All Episodes

 Why do you believe Judge Kavanaugh shouldn't be confirmed?

-I feel like he lied multiple times and he feels he acted crazy.
+I feel like he lied multiple times.

 Clearly, there has been enough allegations swirling around that we know that this job application needs to be denied.